HajimeKawahara/exojax/documents/userguide/memorysetting.rst

 We recommend to try the following points

 - Consider to decrease the resolution of the broadening parameters, using `broadening_resolution` option in OpaPremodit.
 See :doc:`premodit` for the details of `broadening_resolution`.
-- Divide the wavenumber range into multiple segments
+- Divide the wavenumber range into multiple segments.
+Note that the calculation time for the forward spectrum modeling part increases almost linearly with the number of the segments.
+So we recommend dividing the wavenumber range with the least required number of the segments.